HOW DO DENTISTS DO ROOT CANAL TREATMENT?

 Filling The Canals

 The dentist uses a rubber-like material to fill the canals, and then heat is given to it.
 It is compressed by dentists so that it fits perfectly against walls.
 Dentists use adhesive cement for further sealing.
-The canals are adequately sealed not to allow bacteria to let in.
+The canals are adequately sealed not to allow bacteria to be let in.

 Access Hole Filling